 Can you guess which country has unique flora and fauna, historic legacy, mystical sights, diverse culture, and many beautiful places to visit?
 Ok, you clicked on the title, so you know already, and yes, it’s Peru!
+It's not just Peru's history and culture that are incredible, but even just reading about all those potatoes will knock your socks off!

 This country is very attractive during the whole year.
 The weather is great and there’re so many things to do in Peru.
 Me and Karin had a wonderful trip there and would like to share our interpretation of facts to give you some background.

 Ready to learn more about this beautiful South American country?
+Let's dive in straight to some of the most interesting facts about Peru!

-Peru is one of the world’s fastest-growing economies.
+It may not look it, but Peru is one of the world's fastest-growing economies.
 Most of the trade and industries are located in Lima, but since the country also relies heavily on agricultural exports, regions across the nation benefit from it.

 That said, the incompetence of the governments historically have resulted in stark economic inequality, corruption and crappy labor laws, which have benefited everyone that knows the right people and done nothing for the poorer people of Peru.